 Mas Palou: Art Residency

 I arrived in the Catalan countryside from the busyness of daily studio life in Kuala Lumpur not knowing what to expect.
-What stays with me most from this one-month residency are the conversations.
-Our cohort came from entirely different disciplines—classical music, poetry, architecture, product design, and photography.
+What stays with me most from this residency are the conversations.
+Our cohort came from entirely different disciplines: classical music, poetry, architecture, product design, and photography.

 On paper, there was little to tie us together, but in practice, I felt genuine connections rooted in a shared openness.
 No one carried that exhausting, pompous certainty often encountered in the contemporary art world.
 We were all in our thirties, circling the same personal questions: uncertainty, doubt, the desire for space, and the negotiation between creative freedom and financial stability.